zarr-developers/zarr-python/docs/tutorial.rst

       nbytes: 381.5M; nbytes_stored: 17.6M; ratio: 21.7; initialized: 100/100
       store: builtins.dict

-The array above will use blosc as the primary compressor, using the LZ4 algorithm (compression level 3) internally within blosc, and with the bitshuffle filter applied.
+The array above will use Blosc as the primary compressor, using the LZ4 algorithm (compression level 3) internally within blosc, and with the bitshuffle filter applied.

-In addition to blosc, other compression libraries can also be used.
+In addition to Blosc, other compression libraries can also be used.
 Zarr comes with support for zlib, BZ2 and LZMA compression, via the Python standard library.
 For example, here is an array using zlib compression, level 1::